rharbird/ucl-microbit-robotics-readthedocs/source/connections.rst

 .. image:: pictures/motorsConnectedtoPWMboard.jpg
 *Plugging the motors into the PWM board*

-The servo(s) should be connected to the PWM board this way round – on the left is a servo connected in position 0.
-(It’s easier if you start at 0 and work up if you have more servos connected).
+The servo motors should be connected to the PWM board this way round with the black wire on the outside of the board.
+You can see this clearly on the left where there is a servo connected in position 0.
+It’s easier if you start at 0 and work up.
+You can start off by just connecting 1 motor and add more as you use them.